 Q. Our club match play championship and our intra-club team match play are about to begin.
 I love match play, but would like guidance on handling a match play rules infraction by my opponent in a way that will not stress me out.
 Can you help me?

 A. In match play, knowing your options under the rules of golf can remove the stress of handling a rules infraction by an opponent.
-There are two elements to remember when you are playing a match without a referee to assist you with match play rules and rulings, which is the case for most women golfers (and men too) in club match play competitions:
+There are three elements to remember when you are playing a match without a referee to assist you with match play rules and rulings, which is the case for most women golfers (and men too) in club match play competitions:

 - Second, you need to know that you are allowed to ignore a breach of the rules if you choose to.